Unincorporated Summit County STR Regulations

-• Allows for 100% of properties to obtain STR license.
+NO Cap on STR Type II licenses.
+Allows for 100% of properties to obtain STR license.
 There are no restrictions on nights rented or number of reservations.
-The Resort Zones are Copper, Peak 8, and Tiger Run.
+The Resort Overlay Zones include: Copper, Peak 8, and Tiger Run.

 Disclaimer: This page was created by Summit County real estate agent Brady Stout.
 This page is for informational purposes only.
 Do not make investment decisions based on this information.
 Please contact Summit county to verify STR licensing info for any property in question.